w3c/wai-quick-start/source/designing.html.erb.md

 * Visible links to transcripts of audio
 * Visible links to audio described versions of videos
-* Text with icons or buttons
+* Text along with icons and graphical buttons
 * Captions and descriptions for tables or complex graphs

 Work with content authors and developers to provide alternatives for non-text content.